On the Well-posedness and Stability of Cubic and Quintic Nonlinear Schr\"odinger Systems on ${\mathbb T}^3$: Existence and Uniqueness of Stationary States

 \subsection{Acknowledgements}

+We thank the anonymous referees for very helpful comments.
 T.C. gratefully acknowledges support by the NSF through grants DMS-1151414 (CAREER), DMS-1716198, DMS-2009800, and the RTG Grant DMS-1840314 {\em Analysis of PDE}.
 A.U. was supported by NSF grants DMS-1716198 and DMS-2009800 through T.C., and by the RTG Grant DMS-1840314 {\em Analysis of PDE}. {Bibliography@\emph{Bibliography}}